bUnit-dev/bUnit/docs/docs/verification/verify-component-state.md

-﻿---
+---
 uid: verify-component-state
-title: How to verify the state of a component under test
+title: Verifying the State of a Component Under Test
 ---

-# Verifying the state of a component under test
+# Verifying the State of a Component Under Test

 Describe IRenderedComponent interface